krossetti/DDL-DC/entity-resolution-basics.md

 5. About the dataset (Kyle)

-The data set was pulled from the WhiteHouse.gov website, apart of the executive initiative for making more federal data open to the public.
-This particular set of data is a list of White House visitor record requests from 2006-2010.
 The schemas within the data set include:

  - NAMELAST  (Last name of entity)
  - NAMEFIRST (First name of entity)